aliawaleed/SoftwareArt/Fiction/readme.md

 ## The Idea

 The goal of this project is to produce a fairytale that deviates from the typical and traditional ones that everyone is used to.
 To do that, we created a fairytale that has a white male name as the main character, is very negative, and does not have a happy ending, as people would expect the opposite.
 The processes that we explored in this project are the use of Textblob, the Text-To-Speech feature, Regex, and forms in Colab.
+The link to the website could be found [here](https://aliawaleed.github.io/SoftwareArt/Fiction/index.html)!

 ## The Algorithm/Process